suve/copydeps/README.txt

   Do not overwrite .so / .dll files already existing in the target directory.
 --verbose
   Print the names of the dependencies as they're being copied over.
+--whitelist PATTERN
+  Add PATTERN to the whitelist (.so / .dll names that should always be resolved and copied over).
+The whitelist takes precedence over the blacklist.

 Dependencies: